 How can you know when dog day care is bad for your dog…?

 - Your dog is not a good day care candidate.
 Day care is not for every dog.
 I think day care is really good for only about 20% of the dog population and OK for another 30% or so.
 That leaves about 50% of the population I do not think do well in day care at all and whose behavioral health is at risk.
-Keep reading to determine if that’s your dog.
+Day care seems to be best for adolescent and young adult dogs.
+As dogs hit social maturity (about 2-4 years) they may become more selective about their friends and they may do well in day care until the onset of social maturity.
+Of course this is not every dog; some older adult dogs still do really well at day care.
+See #5 below and keep an open line of communication with the staff as your dogs ages.
+Keep reading to determine if your dog is a good candidate.

 - The physical space does not work for your dog.
 If your dog is shy, anxious or nervous, day care may not be the right option for him.
 The physical set-up for a dog like this matters greatly.
 Some dogs do OK in a big space with a lot of dogs but the majority do not.
 Most dogs will do best with a smaller group of dogs.
 I do not like to see more than 15 dogs (even that can be too much for a lot of dogs) in a space.
 I recommend staying away from any center that has more than 20 dogs together in one space.
 In cities, it may be hard to find a day care facility with an outdoor potty area but I would look for that as well.
 Some dogs who may not like a big room with a bunch of dogs may be perfectly comfortable and happy in a small space where they can hang with a few (maybe mellow) dogs and humans.
 And, some dogs really just don’t want to hang out with other dogs at all and that’s OK!
 I’m not a fan of big parties/clubs but let me hang with a few of my besties in a quiet space (even better if we can eat and drink too) and I’m in!